HeyTheSpook/Spook-Leecher/README.md

 # Spook-Leecher
 A simple c# web-scraper / combo leecher using windows forms and the google search api to make combo lists without the use of sketchy tools, and just has everything you need in one convenient place.
 I am in the learning stages of learning and much of my code shouldn't be seen as "good practice".
 Lots of work needs to be done before I would consider this program to be anywhwere near complete, but I would love any feedback or support that you have to offer.
+And this project is taking heavy inspiration from the B3RAP-Leecher by AnErrupTion

 # Completed
 -Automated the process of collecting http proxies, as well as makes them completely optional and not needed.<br>